 Two Cities Television

 The company behind BAFTA-winning mini-series Patrick Melrose, Two Cities is led by British TV stalwart Michael Jackson, former Controller of BBC One/BBC Two and one-time CEO of Channel 4.
 Along with Creative Director Stephen Wright, Michael has built Two Cities' reputation as a leading producer of event drama.
-Since STV Studios acquired a minority stake in the company in 2020, Two Cities has been commissioned to produce Blue Lights, a groundbreaking police series set in Belfast, which is coming soon to BBC One.
+Since STV Studios acquired a minority stake in the company in 2020, Two Cities has been commissioned to produce Blue Lights, a groundbreaking police series set in Belfast, which aired on BBC One to critical acclaim in 2023.